micmejia/bible-dump/NKJV/Ezra/Ezr 4.md

 In the reign of Ahasuerus, in the beginning of his reign, they wrote an accusation against the inhabitants of Judah and Jerusalem.

 ###### 7
-In the days of Artaxerxes also, [^c]Bishlam, Mithredath, Tabel, and the rest of their companions wrote to Artaxerxes king of Persia; and the letter _was_ written in Aramaic script, and translated into the Aramaic language.
+In the days of Artaxerxes also, Bishlam, Mithredath, Tabel, and the rest of their companions wrote to Artaxerxes king of Persia; and the letter _was_ written in Aramaic script, and translated into the Aramaic language.

 ###### 8
-[^d]Rehum the commander and Shimshai the scribe wrote a letter against Jerusalem to King Artaxerxes in this fashion:
+Rehum the commander and Shimshai the scribe wrote a letter against Jerusalem to King Artaxerxes in this fashion:

 ###### 9
-[^e]From Rehum the commander, Shimshai the scribe, and the rest of their companions--_representatives_ of the Dinaites, the Apharsathchites, the Tarpelites, the people of Persia and Erech and Babylon and [^f]Shushan, the Dehavites, the Elamites,
+From Rehum the commander, Shimshai the scribe, and the rest of their companions--_representatives_ of the Dinaites, the Apharsathchites, the Tarpelites, the people of Persia and Erech and Babylon and Shushan, the Dehavites, the Elamites,

 ###### 10
-and the rest of the nations whom the great and noble Osnapper took captive and settled in the cities of Samaria and the remainder beyond [^g]the River--and[^h] so forth.
+and the rest of the nations whom the great and noble Osnapper took captive and settled in the cities of Samaria and the remainder beyond the River--and so forth.

 ###### 11
 (This _is_ a copy of the letter that they sent him.)
-To King Artaxerxes from your servants, the men _of the region_ beyond the River, [^i]and so forth:
+To King Artaxerxes from your servants, the men _of the region_ beyond the River, and so forth:

 ###### 12
 Let it be known to the king that the Jews who came up from you have come to us at Jerusalem, and are building the rebellious and evil city, and are finishing _its_ walls and repairing the foundations.